WizardAlex77/Track-It/README.md

 Developed for Orbital 2020.

-Current Stage: User Login and Authentication
+Current Stage: Fixing UI and creating the Main Menu screens

 14 June: See password feature implemented and UI updates